AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 plot out vs in
 ```

-### SPICE Analysis for Switching Threshold and Propagation Delay
+### SPICE Analysis for Switching Threshold and Propagation Delay:
 CMOS robustness depends on:

 1. Switching threshold = Vin is equal to Vout.
 This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
 If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V) while threshold will be lower when NMOS becomes thicker.